 This page has been created for professionals and therefore some of the content may not be understood by members of the public.

-- Referrals are also accepted for women contemplating a pregnancy who complex or severe mental health problem (past or present)
+- Referrals are also accepted for women contemplating a pregnancy, who have had or have severe mental health problem.

 - Women with primary addiction problems should be referred to their local Community substance misuse team in the first instance.